What to Expect during your First Class

 • How to become aware of everyday movements like sitting, standing, walking, and reaching.

-• How your awareness in these simple activities (and your decision to change how you do them) can lead you to feel and function better.
+• How your awareness in these simple activities (and your decision to change how you do them) can lead you to feel and function better, overall

-• Things to practice on your own to begin to address your pain (or the presenting symptom that brought you to Alexander) which actually work.
+• Things to practice on your own to begin to address why you are coming to AT which actually work (if you do them as advised).

 Find an Alexander Technique Teacher